ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Although Ethereum Mainnet burns the BASEFEE as part of its monetary policy, several production EVM chains have chosen to redirect base fee revenue to treasury contracts for sustainable development:

-• Ronin Network (Axie Infinity) sends BASEFEE to a DAO-governed Ronin Treasury
+• Ronin Network (Axie Infinity) — Routes BASEFEE to a DAO-governed treasury supporting infrastructure, validators, and ecosystem growth.

-• Celo redirects base fees to a DAO-controlled Gas Fee Handler
+• Celo — Redirects gas fees to a DAO-controlled Gas Fee Handler for community initiatives and climate-positive programs.

 By adopting this structure, Ethereum Classic: